Human-AI Shared Control via Policy Dissection: Related Work

 \textbf{Neural Network Interpretability}.
-There is a growing interest in AI community to understand what is learned inside the neural network.
+There is a growing interest in the AI community to understand what is learned inside the neural network.
 Previous interpretability methods mostly focus on explaining the networks trained for visual tasks~\cite{zhou2016learning,DBLP:journals/corr/SelvarajuDVCPB16,carter2017using,zhou2018interpreting,li2020survey}.
 Various empirical studies have found that meaningful and interpretable structures emerge in the internal representation when trained for the primal tasks.
 For example, object detectors emerge in scene classifier~\cite{bau2020understanding}, and disentangled layout and attribute controllers emerge from image generation model~\cite{yang2021semantic}.
-Manipulating the output image of deep generative models is achieved by editing the disentangled hidden features~\cite{bau2018gan,shen2021closed,xu2021generative}.
+Varying the disentangled hidden features of the deep generative model can edit the content of the generated images.~\cite{bau2018gan,shen2021closed,xu2021generative}.
 On the other hand, visuomotor control tasks can also acquire visual understanding to explain the behavior chosen by agent with visual input through saliency map~\cite{such2018atari,atrey2019exploratory, puri2019explain, chen2020reconstructing, ismail2020benchmarking, guo2021machine}.

 \textbf{Neuroscience Inspired Control}.
 The complex behaviors shown by recent autonomous agents prompt researchers to develop new analysis methods.
 As a source of inspiration, neuroscience provides useful tools~\cite{nili2014toolbox,kriegeskorte2019peeling}, and effective procedures~\cite{hahnloser2002ultra,dhawale2019basal, merel2019deep} for understanding animal brains which are also like black-box systems.
 Recent works try to develop neural network-based policies from the perspective of neuroscience~\cite{cueva2018emergence, banino2018vector,yoshida2021embodiment, cho2021inducing}.
 In a closely related work on understanding learned agent, \citet{merel2019deep} use RSA~\cite{10.3389/neuro.06.004.2008} with CKA~\cite{kornblith2019similarity} similarity index to reveal that behaviors spanning multiple timescales are encoded in distinct neural layers.
-Apart from providing the neuroscientific tools, many concepts from neuroscience, such as motor primitive also inspire researchers to design generalizable controllers~\cite{ugur2012self, thomas2012motor, merel2018neural}.
+Apart from providing the neuroscientific tools, many concepts from neuroscience, such as \textit{motor primitive} also inspire researchers to design generalizable controllers~\cite{ugur2012self, thomas2012motor, merel2018neural}.